The issue that won't go away, even if they did.

 Trivia fact: Jamal Khashoggi was the cousin of Dodi Fayed, the man who died with Princess Diana.
 How did a conspiracy theory about that not take off?

-The MbS visit was originally planned for some time Nov.
+The MbS visit was originally planned for some time between Nov.
 17-19 and then finalized for the same day as the Epstein vote.
 A PR diversion from the Epstein vote, you suggest?
 How cynical.

 Thanksgiving recess is scheduled for November 24-28, with a tentative return date of November 29.